cnlab/cnlab_pipeline/cnlab/GLM/README/FirstLevelModels.md

     * See data00/projects/megameta/scripts/jupyter_megameta/l1analysis/darpa1/task-share_model-bin3.json
  * If a model differs from the study-task or base defaults (e.g., a different smoothing kernel is desired, or a different set of motion regressors), those features can be specified in the model-level json file and will override the defaults
  * All specification options are described in data00/projects/megameta/scripts/jupyter_megameta/cnlab_pipeline/cnlab/GLM/description.json.
 Some of these are specific to our lab, but many refer back to nipype options
+ * File organization (*under discussion*)
+  * The base level json files live in data00/projects/megameta/scripts/jupyter_megameta/l1analysis
+  * Study-task and model level json files live in a study specific sub-folder, e.g. data00/projects/megameta/scripts/jupyter_megameta/l1analysis/darpa1

-   * Notes on specifying event options
+## Notes on specification options of particular interest
      * "map_event" groups multiple event categories into one regressor
      * "melt_event" generates individual events such as single-trial betas
      * "include_event" and "exclude_event" can be used when the user does not want to model all event types specified in the events file (for example, if fixation is specified as an event category, and the user wants to exclude this from explicit modeling)
    * Notes on specifying contrasts
      * The contrasts field expects as input: name of the contrast, statistic (T), the names of the regressors to be contrasted, and the contrast coding

-* File organization (*under discussion*)
-  * The base level json files live in data00/projects/megameta/scripts/jupyter_megameta/l1analysis
-  * Study-task and model level json files live in a study specific sub-folder, e.g. data00/projects/megameta/scripts/jupyter_megameta/l1analysis/darpa1

 # STEP 2 - Create slurm jobs for running first level models